DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-15-Containment_teams_are_coming.md

 *I'm dampening your resonance.
 To anyone scanning, you'll appear baseline human.
 But it won't hold if you use active resonance.*

-**Understood.
-How long?**
+*Understood.
+How long?*

 *As long as you need.
 But it's taxing.
-We'll both be exhausted afterward.*
+We'll both be exhausted afterward.
+So don't linger.*

 Jason rode the subway three stops.
 Got off.
 Switched trains.
 Classic evasion.